dlotterman/metal_code_snippets/ipxes/rhcos/README.md

 #### iPXE file options

 * `ignition.platform.id=metal`
-	- This should be self explanatory, this deviates from older documentation which asks for `coreos.inst.platform_id=packet`, and I haven't looked into the change here
+	- This should be self-explanatory, this deviates from older documentation which asks for `coreos.inst.platform_id=packet`, and I haven't looked into the change here

 * `coreos.inst.ignition_url`
 	- This is the URL for the ignition file for the `coreos-installer` that gets run inside the live environment.
 It's important to note that because we are getting to the `coreos-installer` inside of the live environment, we do need this config as well as the live OS, which is `ignition.config.url`